-Without a doubt, the most stressful situation when driving a boat is the docking process.
+Without a doubt, the most stressful situations when driving a boat are the docking process and the launch ramp.
 Maneuvering a boat in a tight docking situation, with $10 million+ other boats around you that can easily be smashed into, when the wind is howling and the waves are rocking.
 Add in passengers with little docking experience, and ugh.

 The captain needs to be on point with his or her steering skills during the docking process.
 But the crew needs to quickly and efficiently tie off the boat to ensure that it doesn’t go anywhere it shouldn’t go!